amient/affinity/README.md

  a dedicated stream-processor by simply connecting it to the same topics as are used for affinity storage change logs!

-### Running the example
+### Running the ExampleApp

 First you'll need Zookeeper and Kafka running locally.
-And then you'll need to create 2 kafka topics, e.g. from tha kafke home dir:
+Then you'll need to create 2 compacted kafka topics, e.g. from the Kafka home dir:

     ./bin/kafka-topics.sh --zookeeper localhost:2181 --topic graph \
         --create --partitions 4 --replication-factor 1 --config cleanup.policy=compact